not-na/roum-docs/protospec/packets/packet_match_player_update.rst

 Note that all examples shown here contain placeholder data and will have different content in actual packets.

-The structure of this packet is similar to :doc:`.rop - Player Format` but does not contain all keys
+The structure of this packet is similar to :doc:`/format/player_data` but does not contain all keys

 .. todo::
    Specify the attributes of :py:class:`roum.Player`